customerio/customerio-reactnative/README.md

 });
 CustomerIO.setDeepLinkRoutingReady();
 ```

+Cold destinations wait up to ten seconds for this readiness signal.
+If it does not arrive, the SDK
+tries the host AppDelegate, passes a host-owned custom scheme to React Native `Linking`, or opens
+other URLs through the system.

+This older path cannot acknowledge whether JavaScript handled the URL, so the SDK cannot safely fall back after it publishes a `Linking` event.
+Prefer `setDeepLinkHandler` for new UIScene integrations.
+Older React Native versions and AppDelegate-only hosts keep their existing deep-link integration.

+Expo apps keep the `Linking` path.
+With config-plugin auto-initialization, register the app's
+`Linking` listener, then call `CustomerIO.setDeepLinkRoutingReady()` after the router is ready.
+The
+Expo plugin configures its native scene lifecycle automatically, so Expo app code does not call a
+native configuration method.
+Apps using JavaScript initialization register the router before
+`CustomerIO.initialize`; initialization marks Linking ready automatically.

 This integration applies after the host has adopted React Native's UIScene lifecycle; the plugin does not replace React Native's root application lifecycle.